Yarrambat

 Yarrambat is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Yarrambat's dwelling structure, as recorded in the latest Census, was 100.0% houses with no other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Yarrambat's dwelling structure, as per the latest Census, comprised 100.0% houses with no other dwellings reported, contrasting Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Yarrambat stood at 49.7%, with mortgaged dwellings at 45.9% and rented ones at 4.5%.
-The median monthly mortgage repayment was $2,600, higher than Melbourne metro's average of $2,000.
-Median weekly rent in Yarrambat was $450, compared to Melbourne metro's $390.
-Nationally, Yarrambat's mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,600, exceeding Melbourne metro's average of $2,000, while the median weekly rent was $450 compared to Melbourne metro's $390.
+Nationally, Yarrambat's mortgage repayments were higher at $2,600 against Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing